TutorialDoctor/Piskel-Art/README.md

 # (WIP)
 This is a collaborative, free collection of game assets made with [@piskelapp](https://twitter.com/piskelapp)

-If you want to contribute please follow to the [design specifications](design_specs.md) so that the art is consistent.
+If you want to contribute please follow the [design specifications](design_specs.md) so that the art is consistent.
+(Design specs are subject to change).

 Images of all submitted objects should be updated in the readme using their **256px versions**.
 <hr>